python-cffi/cffi/doc/source/index.rst

   but all C89 should be, including macros (and including macro "abuses", which you can `manually wrap`_ in saner-looking C functions).

-* We attempt to support both PyPy and CPython (although PyPy support is not complete yet) with a reasonable path for other Python implementations like IronPython and Jython.
+* We attempt to support both PyPy and CPython, with a reasonable path for other Python implementations like IronPython and Jython.

 * Note that this project is **not** about embedding executable C code in Python, unlike `Weave`_.
 This is about calling existing C libraries